jlmelville/smallvis/docs/spectral.md

 - $\alpha = 0$, you get back the diffusion map based on the random walk-style diffusion operator (and Laplacian Eigenmaps).
 This includes the *density* of sampling in the embedding.
 Probably useful for clustering.
-- $\alpha = 1$ approximates the Laplace-Beltrami operator.
-This "corrects" for the density of sampling, so in the limit the embedding reflects the *geometry* of the underlying manifold without the effect of sampling density.
+- $\alpha = 1$ approximates the Laplace-Beltrami operator, removing the sampling-density dependence.
 - $\alpha = 0.5$ gives a weighted, Fokker-Planck-type operator in the limit, under an appropriate sampling model.